Quadrature rules¶

 tsfc:WARNING Estimated quadrature degree 13 more than tenfold greater than any argument/coefficient degree (max 1)

-For integrals with very complicated nonlinearities, the estimated quadrature degree might be in the hundreds or thousands, rendering the integration prohibitively expensive, or leading to segfaults.
+For integrals with very complicated or non-polynomial nonlinearities, the estimated quadrature degree might be in the hundreds or thousands, rendering the integration prohibitively expensive, or leading to segfaults.

 Specifying the quadrature rule in the variational formulation¶